multiversx/mx-specs/ESDT-specs.md

 For example, ESDTRoleNFTCreate = 45534454526f6c654e4654437265617465

+### NFT and SFT fields

+Below you can find the fields involved when creating an NFT.

+**NFT Name**
+- The name of the NFT or SFT

+**Quantity**
+- The quantity of the token.
+If NFT, it must be `1`

+**Royalties**
+- Allows the creator to receive royalties for any transaction involving their NFT
+- Base format is a numeric value between 0 an 10000 (0 meaning 0% and 10000 meaning 100%)

+**Hash**
+- Arbitrary field that should contain the hash of the NFT metadata.

+**Attributes**
+- Arbitrary field that should contain a set of attributes in the format desired by the creator

+**URI(s)**
+- Minimum one field that should contain the `Uniform Resource Identifier`.
+Can be a URL to a media file or something similar.

+Note that each argument must be encoded in hexadecimal format with an even number of characters.

 ### Creation of an NFT

 A single address can own the role of creating an NFT for an ESDT token.
 This role can be transferred by using the ESDTNFTCreateRoleTransfer function.